 I have been an avid computer gamer since the 1980’s.
-The first game I played was Empire: Wargame of the Century.
-Since then, I’ve seen computer gaming evolve from simple point and click games to the complex and graphic intense games of the modern era.
+One of the first game I played was Empire: Wargame of the Century.
+Since then, I’ve seen computer gaming evolve from simple point and click games to the complex and graphic intensive games of the modern era.
 My favorite genres include grand strategy with complex game mechanics, fantasy/sci-fi themed games, and historically accurate simulators.

 I am also a modder.
 If you played a mod for a sprite-based computer game in the early 2000’s, chances are some part of that was coded by me.
 I decided to retire from public modding in 2015.
 Now I focus on smaller titles as personal projects.
 I post my work on EDIBLE and occasionally take requests, but in general modding is a project of passion and I prefer to keep it that way.